- What is a primary care physician and what is a specialist?

 - What network benefits are available for employees and retirees living or traveling outside Texas?

 A&M System employees and retirees have access to network doctors nationwide through BlueCross BlueShield's BlueCard program.
 Your ID card has a toll-free number you can call to get information on providers in your area.
 Unless you are eligible for Medicare and not working for the A&M System, you must use a network provider to receive the highest level of benefits.

 - How do the network and out-of-network deductibles and out-of-pocket maximums work together if I sometimes go to network doctors and sometimes to out-of-network doctors?

-Any expenses you have at an out-of-network provider will apply to both the out-of-network and network deductibles and out-of-pocket maximums.
-However, network expenses will apply only to the network deductible and out-of-pocket maximum.
+Out-of-network provider expenses will apply only to the out-of-network deductible and out-of-pocket maximum.
+Network expenses will apply only to the network deductible and network out-of-pocket maximum.

-- Why are out-of-network deductibles more than network and non-network deductibles?
+- Why are out-of-network deductibles more than network deductibles?

-A&M Care participants pay the higher, out-of-network deductible only when they live in a network area but choose to visit a care provider not in the network.
+A&M Care participants pay the higher, out-of-network deductible when they choose to visit a care provider not in the network.
 This provision encourages plan participants to visit network providers, with whom BlueCross BlueShield of Texas has contracted to provide certain services at lower costs, and helps hold down the premium costs for all employees.

 - How do I get prescription medicine through the A&M Care plans?